Brennan Johnson

-Brennan Price Johnson (born 23 May 2001) is a professional footballer who plays as a forward for club Tottenham Hotspur and the Wales national team.
+Brennan Price Johnson (born 23 May 2001) is a professional footballer who plays as a winger for club Everton and the Wales national team.

 Born in Nottingham, England, Johnson began his professional career with Nottingham Forest and helped the club achieve promotion to the Premier League in 2022.
 He joined Tottenham Hotspur in 2023, winning the UEFA Europa League in 2025 and scoring the deciding goal in the final.
+Johnson later signed for Crystal Palace, winning the UEFA Conference League, and then Everton in 2026.

 At international level, Johnson played several matches for England youth sides before switching allegiance to Wales in 2018.
 He made his debut for the senior Welsh team in 2020, and represented the country at the 2022 FIFA World Cup.

 Early life

 Brennan Price Johnson was born on 23 May 2001 in Nottingham, Nottinghamshire.
 He is the son of a Jamaican father, former footballer David Johnson, and Welsh mother, Alison Johnson.
 His maternal grandparents are from Rhayader, Wales.
 He grew up in West Bridgford, and attended Rushcliffe Spencer Academy.
 As a toddler, he attended St Giles Preschool, where his mother works.